sairamu-dev/SkillForgeX/README.md

 - License

 ### Overview
-DevTaskFlow is an AI-powered task assignment tool designed for developer teams.
+SkillForgeX is an AI-powered task assignment tool designed for developer teams.
 It ensures that tasks are matched to the most suitable developers, balances workloads, and adapts automatically to shifting priorities in real time.

 ### The Problem